Open Government Frequently Asked Questions

 May an agency require prepayment for compliance with an Open Records Act request?

 An agency does have the right to collect for its proper costs in collecting and producing records, however.
-It may proceed directly to collection measures, with the need for a prior court adjudication, if costs are not paid.
+It may proceed directly to collection measures, without the need for a prior court adjudication, if costs are not paid.